Top Things Do in Bucharest [2025 Update]

 Apart from works by some of the best known Romanian artists, you can also see works of Rembrandt, Rubens, Monet or Cezanne to name just a few.

-12. The National Museum of History
+12. Learn about the past at the National Museum of History

 If art is not your thing – or if you have some more time for an awesome museum, this one should be next on your list.